joakimk/algotrader/README.md

 Open source algorithmic trader with fast backtesting written in [Rust](https://www.rust-lang.org/).

-I am by no means an expert in any of this, but I have some experience from exploring trading as a hobby since about 2020.
-This algotrader is my forth iteration on the concept and the first one that is open source.
-Taking what I've learned from the previous iterations into this one.

 ## Goal 1: Proof of concept (backtest, two strategies, hardcoded config)

 Step 1